 If using a self churning machine, turn it on about ten minutes before you churn your ice cream.
 Other wise take the churning bowl out of the freezer right before churning.

 Pour mix into the machine and churn.
-In my cuisnart this took about 20 minutes.
+In my Cuisinart this took about 20 minutes.

 Eat immediately or transfer to a chilled container and freeze to firm up.

 This ice cream is deliciously versatile.
-Great on its own or it pairs beautifully with baked fruit deserts, such as my apple crumble.
+Great on its own or it pairs beautifully with baked fruit desserts, such as my apple crumble.
 A wonderful alternative to vanilla ice cream.

 Sour cream ice cream

 - 1 ½ cups full fat sour cream